-Ride Managers may make changes in the course for emergencies and/or safety reasons.
-In the event the course is modified after the endorsement submittal (Rule 2), a new submittal is required.
+Ride Managers may amend the course for emergencies and/or safety reasons.
+In the event the course is modified after the endorsement submittal, Rule 2, a new submittal is required.
 Any course change that takes place the day before, or the day of the event, requires dialogue and consensus between the Ride Manager and Steward.

 In the event course mileage no longer meets the 5% of endorsed distance requirement (e.g., as a result of a change for safety purposes on the day of the event), the Ride Manager will notify participants of the mileage length and maximum ride time permitted as soon as practical and the course submittal may be submitted after-the-fact.
-Additionally, rides may be cancelled by the Ride Manager and Steward, if at any point they collectively feel conditions become unsafe.
+Additionally, the Ride Manager and Steward may cancel rides, if at any point they collectively feel conditions become unsafe.